-To support its goal of a stable underlying operating cost base, DB has identified around €2.5 billion of additional cost saving opportunities that it aims to reinvest fully into the businesses.
+To support its goal of a stable underlying operating cost base, DB has identified around €2.5 billion of additional cost saving opportunities that it aims to reinvest partially into the businesses.
 Key items include the optimization of the Germany platform through the full integration of former Postbank's IT platform onto the DB architecture; increased usage of cloud technology reducing server cost and maintenance; better lending processes and infrastructure; and ongoing rationalisation of real-estate footprints.
-As of end-October 2023, the bank has already completed a material portion of those measures.
+As of end-March 2024, the bank has already completed a material portion of those measures.

-In addition, DB's 2025 costs should be freed of material business transformation-related adjustments and benefit from a reduction in the bank's contribution to the Single Resolution Fund (SRF2; 'banking levy').
+In addition, DB's 2025 costs should be freed of material business transformation-related adjustments and continue to benefit from a reduction in the bank's contribution to the Single Resolution Fund (SRF4; 'banking levy'), already recorded in Q1 2024.

-Nevertheless, achieving the new target of maintaining operating expenses flat between 2022 and 2025 remains an ambitious target in a context of high inflation in Europe.
+Nevertheless, achieving the new target of maintaining operating expenses flat between 2022 and 2025 remains an ambitious target in a context of remaining inflationary pressures on wages, and the extraordinary litigation costs faced in 2024.